cestbonn/LLM-Roadmap/SP/SP-optimizer.md

 In this way, we discount the bias and make the estimation more accurate.
 As we can see, the bias is very apparent at the beginning of the iteration, where $m_1=(1-\beta_1^1)\mu$.
 With $t$ goes up, $1-\beta_1^t$ as well as bias decrease sharply.

+### take away
+I was confused by a question for a while,

+>We calculate an ESTIMATION of the gradients' expectation and correct the bias to push it closer to the true expectation.
+HOWEVER, why don't we just use the true expectation with $m_t = \frac{1}{t}(m_{t-1} \cdot (t-1) + g_t)$?

+First, We use Exponential Weighted Moving Average (EWMA) only because its exponential weighting, which is more advantageous than the simple average, but not "the best try we could estimate the expectation".

+Second, the simple moving average indeed closer to true expectation since it is unbiased.
+However, we can also make EWMA unbiased, while the simple moving average do not have the weighting advantages.

+There are lots of estimator of expectation, but we care more about the instant value that affects the optimization progress.
+ADDITIONALLY, we can correct bias to make the estimator an unbiased estimator.